Grasim Industries gets green nod for Rs 2,560cr expansion proj

-New Delhi, Jan 22 (PTI) Grasim Industries has received green nod for expanding the production of man-made fibre VSF at Bharuch, Gujarat that would entail an investment of Rs 2,560 crore, according to an official document.
+New Delhi, Jan 21 (PTI) Grasim Industries has received green nod for expanding the production of manmade fibre VSF at Bharuch, Gujarat that would entail an investment of Rs 2,560 crore, according to an official document.

 The company has four VSF (Viscose Staple Fibre) plants in India, of which two are located in Gujarat, one each in Kharach and Vilayat in Bharuch district.